 The CMS Interoperability and Prior Authorization Final Rule (89 Fed.
 Reg.
 8758)

 CMS published the Interoperability and Prior Authorization Final Rule on February 8, 2024, at 89 Fed.
 Reg.
 8758.
-The rule applies not only to Medicare Advantage but also to Medicaid, the Children's Health Insurance Program, and qualified health plans offered through the Federally Facilitated Exchanges.
-The rule establishes a phased implementation of electronic prior authorization workflows using FHIR (Fast Healthcare Interoperability Resources) application programming interfaces.
+It applies not only to Medicare Advantage but also to Medicaid, the Children's Health Insurance Program, and qualified health plans on the Federally Facilitated Exchanges, and it reduces the standard decision deadline to seven days (from 14) while keeping the expedited deadline at 72 hours.
+Those two decision timeframes are the one piece that does not reach every payer the rule covers: qualified health plan issuers on the Federally Facilitated Exchanges are excluded from them.

-The rule requires plans to publicly report aggregated prior authorization metrics, including:
+The rule also requires plans to publicly report aggregated prior authorization metrics, including:

 This transparency allows beneficiaries, providers, advocacy organizations, and oversight bodies to monitor plan performance and identify outliers.